elytra/Concrete/README.md

 Contains a Predicate-based validated IItemHandler, and associated IInventory.
 Also contains extremely useful replacements for Container and GuiContainer.

+### Reflect
+Contains a set of method invokers, field accessors, and class instanciators that take advantage of MethodHandles when they are available.

 ### Network
 **Depends on Reflect**